-Toulouse is the home as well for Airbus’ A380 final assembly line – a massive facility that provides a space of 150,000 square metres for the flagship double-deck jetliner.
+Toulouse, France is the home as well for Airbus’ A380 final assembly line – a massive facility that provides a space of 150,000 square metres for the flagship double-deck jetliner.
 The A380 assembly process takes place on a single combined station (a section of the assembly line dedicated to performing a specific task) where all operations except for engine installation are carried out.
 Representing over one third of an aircraft’s value, engines are among the last components to be fitted to the A380 in order to reduce inventory cost.

-A series of general tests are carried out at three identical “Station 30s”: electric and hydraulic systems; onboard computer; mobile parts; and landing gear.
+These tests are carried out at three identical Station 30s for electrical and hydraulic systems; onboard computers; mobile parts; and the landing gear.
 Fuel tanks are also tested for leaks; finally, the A380’s four engines are put in place.
 Airbus offers customers a choice of two engine types.
 The aircraft is towed to the south of the Lagardère assembly hall for engine testing at the run-up facility.
-Then it performs its first test flight.
+Then the A380 is put through its first test flight.

-A streamlined aircraft assembly process for the A350 XWB allows teams to work in parallel, reducing the time from start of final assembly to aircraft delivery by 30 per cent.
+A streamlined aircraft assembly process for the A350 XWB allows teams to work in parallel, reducing the time from start of final assembly to aircraft delivery by 30 percent.
 Additionally, this production centre was constructed near the existing A330 production facilities in order to provide resources optimisation.

 The A350 XWB industrial process is optimised from start to finish.
 Build-up of this new-generation jetliner’s major fuselage sections is completed in a streamlined workflow that moves in steps through several stations within the integration build.

 After its transfer to Station 30, the aircraft is subjected to ground tests – with mechanical, electrical and avionics systems validated in configurations similar to in-flight conditions.
-Assembly work at this station includes the installation of seats and their cabling, the positioning of door linings, cargo compartment linings, partitions and galley equipment, along with the placement of final structural elements such as the aircraft’s belly fairing, landing gear doors and wing leading edge.
+Assembly work at this station includes the installation of seats and their cabling, the positioning of door linings, cargo compartment linings, partitions and galley equipment, along with the placement of final structural elements such as the aircraft’s belly fairing, landing gear doors and wing leading edges.